A FEW OF THE MOST OFTEN ASKED QUESTIONS

 Q. What builder support is provided?

-A. We have received very high grades for our builder support.
-We answer the phone at almost any hour, day or night, including weekends, which is when most building takes place.
-We answer our mail daily.
-We put out a newsletter four times a year.
-We have done this regularly since 1982, without missing a quarter.
-We have the reputation of having the best and most complete plans and construction manuals of any design on the market, which results in very few builder questions.
-Additionally, there is a very active group of some 400 plus Cozy builders and flyers accessible on the web on the unofficial Cozy builder's mail list.
+A. The designer provided excellent builder support for 2 decades so most of the issues have been addressed in the 3rd edition plans and last newsletters.
+Built on the success of the excellent Long EZ plans before it, the Cozy has a reputation of having the best and most complete plans and construction manuals of any design on the market, which results in very few builder questions.
+Additionally, there is a very active group of Cozy builders and flyers accessible on the web on the unofficial Cozy builder's mail list.

 Q. How many plans have been sold, and how many Cozys are flying?

 A. We sold 800 sets of plans for our original 3-place Cozy, and those plans are now out of print.
-We estimate that about 60 set of plans were sold for the European version of the Cozy III, the Cozy Classic.
-To date (May 2000) we have sold almost 900 sets of Cozy Mark IV plans.
-Over 200 3-place Cozys have been completed and are flying--some with over 1,000 hours.
-The Cozy Mark IV is our newest design, and about 40 have been completed and are flying, with many more almost complete.
-It is also important to remember that the Cozy was based on Burt Rutan's very successful Varieze and LongEz designs which each have around 3000 flying.
+We estimate that about 60 set of plans were sold for the European version of the Cozy III, the Cozy Classic which is out of print.
+To date (February 2009 the designer and we have sold almost 1450 sets of Cozy Mark IV plans.
+Over 240 3-place Cozys have been completed and are flying--some with over 1,000 hours.
+The Cozy Mark IV is our newest design, and about 225 have been completed and are flying, with many more almost complete.
+It is also important to remember that the Cozy was based on Burt Rutan's very successful Varieze and LongEz designs which each had around 3000 flying.
 The Cozy Mark IV, therefore, comes from a long legacy of EZ airplanes with a proven record of builder completion and safety.

 Q. If you have to park the Cozy on its nose, do you have to lift the nose before you can climb in?

 A. An electric nose lift has been designed which is strong enough for one to climb in while the nose is down, and then lift the nose up with the push of a button.
-It is already installed in several Cozys, and we have installed one ourselves.
+It is nearly standard in most of the flying Cozy IVs out there, the designer also had one.
+The same systems are very reliable and spreading through the Cozy III and Long EZ community.

 Q. Do we have a video?